 During a presentation, it is very annoying to have the pointer (the little arrow) come on the screen while the presenter is speaking.
 It causes movement on the screen and draws the audience attention from the presenter to the screen.
 The pointer comes on when the mouse is moved during the presentation.
 To prevent this from happening, after the Slide Show view has started, press the Ctrl-H key combination.
 This prevents mouse movement from showing the pointer.
 If you need to bring the pointer on screen after this, press the A key.
 If the pointer does appear during your presentation, resist the urge to press the Escape key – if you do, it will stop the presentation and drop you back into the program.
 Press the A key or Ctrl-H to make the pointer disappear.

 - Use visuals instead of text slides

 Every two years I ask audiences what annoys them about bad PowerPoint presentations.
 The latest survey confirms that audiences are more fed up than ever with the overload of text on slides (see the latest survey results here).
-Instead of using slides that only contain text, use visuals such as graphs, diagrams, photos and media clips to engage the audience.
+Instead of using slides that only contain text, use visuals such as graphs, diagrams, photos and media clips to engage the audience (see the SlideShare below for some ideas).
 I’ve developed a method for creating persuasive visuals in my book Present It So They Get It.
-Looking for professional photos that don’t cost a lot?
-Check out istockphoto.com, where I go for great looking photos at reasonable prices.
 Do you use Excel data in PowerPoint?
-If so, check out this special collection of articles and resources on Using Excel Data in a PowerPoint Presentation.
+If so, check out my webinar on turning spreadsheets into visuals and the free ebook on Presenting Excel Data to Executives.